Husseinziyard/Pride/README.md

 ## 🎯 What It Does

-DS Copilot is a **ReAct (Reasoning + Acting) AI agent** that autonomously performs data science tasks.
+Pride is a **ReAct (Reasoning + Acting) AI agent** that autonomously performs data science tasks.
 It reasons about what to do, selects the right tool, executes it, observes results, and iterates — all through a conversational interface.

 ### Core Capabilities